Table of Contents

 It is not rare to witness these miniature fighters confronting much larger animals, which can occasionally get them in trouble.
 Another common, yet not so favorable trait is stubbornness.
 With a mind of their own, Pekehunds tend to break the rules if they don’t like them.

-With Dachshund’s natural curiosity, these timid looking pooches can prove to be a handful for new owners.
+With Dachshund’s natural curiosity, these timid looking pooches can prove to be a handful for new owners especially when training them.
 That is why you must pay special attention to raising your baby correctly from an early age.
 When it comes to puppies, every day counts.
+Check out our article on Dachshund potty training.

 Train Your Pekingese Dachshund Mix Pekehund Properly